Rach3Project/data_info/README.md

 Instead, we will make it accessible to the public in periodic subsections to ensure manageable access.
 The dataset will be found here, with detailed descriptions and regular updates.

-If you are interested in working with the dataset, write an email to carlos_eduardo.cancino_chacon@jku.at.
+If you are interested in working with the dataset, write an email to [Carlos Cancino-Chacón](mailto:carlos_eduardo.cancino_chacon@jku.at).

 ## Dataset Contents